-Want to show you respect your children?
-Here’s one way to check.
+It’s easy to overlook whether we’re showing respect for kids.
+Want to know if you respect your children?
+Here’s one guaranteed way to check.

 This morning, I walked my three-year-old twins to preschool when one of them began to sulk and stall.
 He just stopped walking.
 My response?